10 Tips For Organizing A Kids ClosetBack to Blog

 Step 9: Store Seasonal Items Out of Reach

 At the end of each season, assess which items won’t be worn for months to come.
 We recommend moving those items up to a top shelf or higher hanging rod.
 That keeps the most relevant items at eye level so your child can quickly find what he or she needs.
+With our closet organizer, it’s easy to transition your closet from season to season.

 Step 10: Reorganize as Your Child Grows